 Please send up to 5 poems at a time, not exceeding 10 pages total.

-So to Speak is looking for short stories and flash fiction pieces that engage, challenge, and surprise us.
-We are dedicated to So to Speak’s intersectional feminist mission, and we prefer to read works that align (explicitly or implicitly) with that mission.
-We particularly love stories that tackle multiple intersections and allow us to hear points of view that are not often heard.
+The So to Speak fiction team is looking for short stories and flash fiction pieces that engage, challenge, and surprise us.
+We are dedicated to So to Speak’s intersectional feminist mission, and we prefer to read works that also align with that mission.
+We particularly love stories that tackle multiple intersections (of race, class, ability, sexuality, and/or gender identity) and allow us to hear points of view that are not often heard.

-We’re inspired by many great feminist authors doing important work—for instance, we love the stories of Carmen Maria Machado, who uses the speculative and the surreal to investigate the lives of women and the complex stories of their bodies.
-We also admire novelist Tayari Jones, who brilliantly captures complex intersections with beautiful, thoughtful prose and a distinct voice; and Gillian Flynn, who unflinchingly examines the darkness and violence of her female characters in fresh and captivating ways.
+We’re inspired by many great intersectional feminist authors doing important work—for instance, we’re currently in love with the stories of Carmen Maria Machado, who uses the speculative and the surreal to investigate the lives of queer women and the complex stories of their bodies.
+We also admire novelist Jesmyn Ward, who brilliantly captures complex intersections with beautiful, thoughtful prose and a distinct voice; Celeste Ng, who deftly explores intersections of class, race, and privilege; and R.O.
+Kwon, who crafts engaging narratives that interrogate the connections between race and religion.

-So to Speak has seen many stories that reflect the perspective of white, cisgender, heterosexual women.
-While this perspective is not necessarily a bad one, it is a perspective that is often featured in fiction.
+In our time at So to Speak, the fiction team has seen many stories that reflect the perspective of white, cisgender, heterosexual women.
+While this perspective is not necessarily a bad one, it is a point of view that is often featured in fiction.
 We would love to see more works that challenge this hegemony and feature voices and stories that are not typically heard.
+While we appreciate that writers can write outside their own experiences, we prefer to read stories that come from an #OwnVoices perspective—in other words, we prefer stories that feature characters who explore intersections and perspectives that the writer themself is familiar with.

 What we most want to read are stories that approach intersectional feminism in new and exciting ways, that add to and further the conversation.
-We want stories that see tried-and-true topics—motherhood, coming of age, assault—in new ways, and stories that see fresh topics—immigration, sexuality, disability—in new ways, too.
+We want stories that see tried-and-true topics—motherhood, coming of age, assault, miscarriages—in new ways, and stories that see timely topics—immigration, sexuality, disability, class, gender identity—in new ways, too.

-We welcome submissions of personal essays, memoir, profiles, and other nonfiction pieces not exceeding 4,000 words.
+We welcome submissions of personal essays, memoir, profiles, and other nonfiction pieces.
+We prefer pieces under 4,000 words.
 All nonfiction submissions should be double-spaced with numbered pages.

 One thing that all submissions must have is quality photos or renderings of the work.
 It is absolutely essential that the resolution, lighting, and framing of the piece is ready to print or publish online.
 It pains us to have to turn down what looks like incredible art due to image quality issues.
 If you need help photographing your art, here is a helpful article titled “How To Take Great Photos Of Your Artwork.”